Big Eye Little Eye

-Big Eye Little Eye is the second studio album of the Canadian rock group The Golden Dogs.
+Big Eye Little Eye is the second studio album by the Canadian rock group The Golden Dogs.
 The album features its first single "Never Meant Any Harm" and follow-up single "Construction Worker".
 Music videos were released for both songs.
 It also includes a cover of Wings's song "Nineteen Hundred and Eighty-Five" from their 1973 album Band on the Run.

 Track listing

 All songs written and arranged by Dave Azzolini, except for "Nineteen Hundred and Eighty-Five", which is by Paul McCartney.

 This album was engineered, mixed and co-produced by Paul Aucoin (The Hylozoists, Cuff the Duke, The Fembots) at Halla Music Studios in Toronto.